jsjoeio/joeprevite.com/content/2020-04-27-rendering-a-list-in-graphql-and-reasonreact/index.md

 ---
-slug: "render-data-graphql-api-reasonreact"
+slug: 'render-data-graphql-api-reasonreact'
-date: "2020-04-27"
+date: '2020-04-27'
-title: "How to Render Data from a GraphQL API in ReasonReact"
+title: 'How to Render Data from a GraphQL API in ReasonReact'
-description: "A short post explaining how to render data from a GraphQL API in ReasonReact."
+description: 'A short post explaining how to render data from a GraphQL API in ReasonReact.'
-tagline: "Fighting nullable types in your data"
+tagline: 'Fighting nullable types in your data'
 published: true
 ---

 Recently, I decided to start learning [ReasonReact](https://reasonml.github.io/reason-react/).
 I chose it because my friend [Sean Grove](https://twitter.com/sgrove) recommended it, but also because I've been looking for an excuse to use Reason on a project.

 I like that ReasonReact is

 - similar to React
 - type-safe (like TypeScript, but out-of-the-box)

 There are more benefits that I'm surely not yet aware of, but that's not what this post is about.

 This post is me attempting to understand something I took for granted working with React:

 > Query a GraphQL API for some data and render that list of data

 Seems pretty easy, right?
 I thought so too!
 But without properly understanding primitives in Reason, like [option](https://reasonml.org/docs/manual/latest/null-undefined-option), it proved to be a bit more difficult.